 Throughout this section, we assume that an element acting non trivially has a trivial Mather invariant.
 By Mather's theory, if this happens, then it holds for every nontrivial diffeomorphism in the image group.
 We will refer to this setting just as {\em a $\Z^d$ action with trivial Mather invariant.}

 Assume first that the endpoints are parabolic fixed points for all elements.
-(It is easy to see that this holds provided a nontrivial element has parabolic endpoints; see \cite[Proposition 8.1]{EN} for a short argument.)
-In this framework, by Corollary \ref{cor-general-trivial}, the asymptotic distortion of every element vanishes.
+(It is easy to see that this holds provided a nontrivial element has parabolic endpoints; see \cite[Proposition 8.1]{EN} for a short argument; alternatively, see the discussion below on hyperbolic fixed points and centralizers.)
+In this framework, by Corollary \ref{cor-general-trivial}, the asymptotic variation of every element vanishes.
 Therefore, Proposition \ref{prop-one} implies the following.

 \begin{lem} Consider a $\Z^d$ action by $C^{1+\mathrm{bv}}$ (resp. $C^{1+\mathrm{ac}}$) diffeomorphisms of $[0,1]$ with no global fixed point in the interior and trivial Mather invariant.
-If all elements are parabolic at the endpoints, then there exists a $C^{1+\mathrm{bv}}$-continuous (resp. $C^{1+\mathrm{ac}}$-continuous) path of simultaneous conjugates $h_t f_i h_t^{-1}$ starting at the original action and finishing at the trivial one along which the $C^{1+\mathrm{bv}}$ norms of the generators do not increase. \end{lem}
+If all elements are parabolic at the endpoints, then there exists a $C^{1+\mathrm{bv}}$-continuous (resp. $C^{1+\mathrm{ac}}$-continuous) path of simultaneous conjugates $h_t f_i h_t^{-1}$ starting at the original action and finishing at the trivial one along which the $C^{1+\mathrm{bv}}$-norms of the generators do not increase. \end{lem}